Frequently Asked Questions about single sign-on

 What is SSO?

-SSO (Single sign-on), is an authentication method that allows a user to log into one application and access all of their software systems.
+SSO (Single sign-on) is a sign-in method that allows a user to log into one application and access all of their accounts from one place.

 How do I set up SSO?